 Take extra care when it’s wet.
 Outside of Dili travel in convoy whenever possible.
 Main routes are often single-track mountain roads, which can deteriorate rapidly and become impassable, particularly during the rainy season (December-April).

 There have been incidents of piracy and armed robbery against ships in neighbouring waters.
 Mariners should be vigilant, reduce opportunities for theft, establish secure areas onboard and report all incidents to the coastal and flag state authorities.

 The UN peacekeeping operation ended its mandate in December 2012.
-The security situation in East Timor has improved but underlying tensions remain and the security situation could deteriorate with little warning.
+The security situation in Timor-Leste has improved but underlying tensions remain and the security situation could deteriorate with little warning.

 If you become aware of any nearby military activity you should leave the area immediately.
 If you are inside and become aware of military operations in your immediate area you should take cover away from windows.

 Avoid any demonstrations and large crowds, as these have the potential to deteriorate quickly and turn violent.
 Areas where there have been violent incidents in the past include government buildings (including the Palacio da Cinzas and Palacio da Governo) and on the road to the Nicolau Lobato international airport, close to Comoro market.

 Make sure your travel documents are up-to-date and available in case you need to leave at short notice.
 Keep a photocopy of the relevant pages of your passport to avoid any complications.